 Reserva Martin Griffin

-Visitors are welcome to explore the Preserve.
-See the calendar for visiting opportunities.
+Visitors are welcome to explore the Preserve during scheduled events; see the calendar for visiting opportunities.
 Through-hiking from Mt.
-Tamalpias or any unscheduled access is not allowed on the preserve.
+Tamalpias or any unscheduled access is not allowed on the preserve without express permission.
+See also, volunteer opportunities.

 Fee: Suggested donation of $20 per person; $15 for members.
 All donations are greatly appreciated, and support Audubon Canyon Ranch preserves and programs.